dwrobel/flatcam/README.md

 =================================================

+9.10.2019

+- updated the Rules Check Tool - solved some issues

 8.10.2019

 - modified the FCSpinner and FCDoubleSpinner GUI elements such that the wheel event will not change the values inside unless there is a focus in the lineedit of the SpinBox